ryanirilli/andrew-website/README.md

 This ensures a certain vertical rhythm.
 Given more time I would refactor some instances to have more constants with named spacing values similar to the breakpoints.

+## Animation

+For animated transitions and interactions I chose to use [Anime.js](http://animejs.com/) which is a declarative animation library.
+By leveraging promises, timelines, React lifecycle hooks and async/await, it makes animation integration very concise and maintainable.
+Again, with more time I would build the animation principles into the design system and create a cohesive motion language around the user experience.

 ## Thank You

 Thank you Better Up team for your time and consideration.
 I am very passionate about this work and love building great